-NOTE: If you are an MMC-TUSM Maine Track student wishing to participate in the summer student program please do not apply here.
-Contact Liz Bergst, Program Coordinator, to request an application.
+NOTE: If you are an MMC-TUSM Maine Track student and wish to participate in the Summer Student Program, please contact Liz Bergst, Program Coordinator, to request a separate application.

 At the time of program participation, applicants must be rising sophomores, juniors, or seniors enrolled full-time in an accredited US four-year college or university.
 All Summer Student Research Program participants become employees of Maine Medical Center, so applicants must be eligible to be employed in the US in order to participate in this program.
 Students should have a minimum 3.3 GPA.

 Candidates must complete the MMCRI SSRP application in its entirety.
 Incomplete applications will not be considered.
 The application requires applicants to provide contact information, education information, a copy of a resume and a personal essay.